-On average, respondents ranked the effectiveness of existing TA support funded by international donors highly, scoring it at 4,11 on a scale from 1 to 5 (1=inefficient; 5=highly efficient).
+On average, respondents ranked the effectiveness of existing TA support funded by international donors highly, scoring it at 4,11 on a scale from 1 to 5 (1=inefficient; 5=highly efficient) (see detailed survey results in the Annex).

 PDBs also identify limitations in the design of existing TA offer, especially related with (i) high transaction costs to access TA, (ii) the lack of tailored approaches to the individual needs, and (iii) the need to better organise knowledge-transfer to ensure sustainability of the TA support.